PENN Entertainment (PENN)

 Established in 1982, PENN Entertainment (NASDAQ:PENN) is a diversified American operator of casinos, sports betting, and entertainment venues.

-• Incremental sales over the last five years were much less profitable as its earnings per share fell by 1.2% annually while its revenue grew
+- Performance over the past five years shows its incremental sales were much less profitable, as its earnings per share fell by 1.2% annually

 Why There Are Better Opportunities Than PENN Entertainment

-Casino, sports betting and entertainment operator PENN Entertainment (NASDAQ:PENN) fell short of the markets revenue expectations in Q3 CY2025 as sales rose 4.8% year on year to $1.72 billion.
-Its non-GAAP loss of $0.22 per share was significantly below analysts’ consensus estimates.
+Casino, sports betting and entertainment operator PENN Entertainment (NASDAQ:PENN) announced better-than-expected revenue in Q4 CY2025, with sales up 8.2% year on year to $1.81 billion.
+Its non-GAAP profit of $0.07 per share was significantly above analysts’ consensus estimates.

 Company Overview